dhs-gov/sentopic-azure/README.md

 SenTopic requires that data be submitted either as a JSON payload or file attachments (including `.json` files).

 ### JSON Payload
-SenTopic payloads require a `documents` key that defines a list of JSON objects, each of which consists of a `text` key and a document (or paragraph) string value.
+SenTopic JSON payloads require a `documents` key that defines a list of JSON objects, each of which consists of a `text` key and a document (or paragraph) string value.
 Optionally, a list of stop words may be added for the corpus domain using the `stopwords` key.

 ```bash
 curl --location --request POST 'https://<domain>/sentopic'